fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ReactDOM.render(element, document.getElementById("root"));
 ```

-In this example, we have a component called <i>Welcome</i> to which we pass a <i>name</i> as a prop.
+In this example, we have a component called *Welcome* to which we pass a *name* as a prop.
 It then renders the name to the screen.
-We know that the <i>name</i> should be a string, and we use the [prop-types](https://www.npmjs.com/package/prop-types) package introduced in [part 5](/en/part5/props_children_and_proptypes#prop-types) to receive hints about the desired types of a component's props and warnings about invalid prop types.
+We know that the *name* should be a string, and we use the [prop-types](https://www.npmjs.com/package/prop-types) package introduced in [part 5](/en/part5/props_children_and_proptypes#prop-types) to receive hints about the desired types of a component's props and warnings about invalid prop types.

 With TypeScript, we don't need the <i>prop-types</i> package anymore.
 We can define the types with the help of TypeScript just like we define types for a regular function as react components are nothing but mere functions.
-We will use an interface for the parameter types (i.e., props) and <i>JSX.Element</i> as the return type for any react component.
+We will use an interface for the parameter types (i.e., props) and *JSX.Element* as the return type for any react component.

 For example: